tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-29-google-api.markdown

 date:   2016-08-29 15:00:00 -0400
 categories: gcloud api
 ---
+<i>work in progress...</i>

+Recently I queried the Google Compute API and found the auth. setup to be difficult to navigate.
+I felt that this process needed a single document example workflow, which I have chosen to publish here.

 <h2>Using .json File</h2>
 Steps:

 1. add service account
 2. download json
 3. pick scope
 4. set googleauth creds
+5. create compute service instance
+6. query the instances

 `export GOOGLE_APPLICATION_CREDENTIALS=~/secrets.json`